doomtrooper-lu/doomtrooper-lu.github.io/thewinternet.com/doomtrooper/rules/card_errata.md

 ## SUPREME NECROMAGUS <small>(WZ)</small>
 This is minor, but the end of the card should read, "The Necromagus will not affect its own ratings, but others may."

-## THE FALCOLM OF PILGRIMS <small>(INQ)</small>
+## THE FALCON OF PILGRIMS <small>(INQ)</small>
-Art spells that are removed from play or annihilated after casting DO NOT stay with the Falcolm.
+Art spells that are removed from play or annihilated after casting DO NOT stay with the Falcon.
 They are annihilated.

 ## THE FIRST DIRECTORATE <small>(INQ)</small>
 ## THE SECOND DIRECTORATE <small>(INQ)</small>